erengaygusuz/ems-frontend/README.md

 * Adding Custom Domains to FrontEnd Apps
 * Adding Lets Encrypt SSL Wilcard Certficate to Domains

-## Tools and Technologies Used in the Project
+## Tools and Technologies Used in this Module

 The list of all packages and tools used in the project is provided below, along with their version and web address information.